 6. Retarget Contest Participants with Relevant Ads

 Display advertising plays a huge role in attracting website visitors.
 They work by serving ads to people who’ve already visited your site.
-So it’s a smart move to use this tactic with your sports marketing and promotions.
+It’s wise to use this tactic with your sports marketing and promotions.

 You can easily use your retargeting strategy alongside giveaways in RafflePress.

 The success tracking option lets you add retargeting pixels to your contest.

 Then as soon as someone enters your giveaway, the scripts start working.
 As a result, that person will see your ads elsewhere online, increasing your reach and visibility.

 7. Survey Your Sports Fans

 Another robust sports marketing and promotion idea is to ask fans what they want.

 Sending out a survey can help you gather crucial feedback on fans’ preferences to improve your business and serve them better in the future.

 Simple surveys are easy to create with RafflePress using the Polls and Surveys action.